 Byzantine music is mostly heard in Greek churches these days, though Byzantine choirs perform in concerts in Greece and abroad, and the music has influenced folk music.

-Men dance the often spectacular solo zeïmbekiko (whirling, meditative improvisations with roots in rembetika).
+Men dance the often spectacular solo zeïmbekiko – whirling, meditative improvisations with roots in rembetika (blues).
 Women do the sensuous tsifteteli, a svelte, sinewy show of femininity evolved from the Middle Eastern belly dance.

-Cast your eyes around most major Western cities and you’ll find a reinterpretation of classical Greek architecture.
+Cast your eyes around most major cities and you’ll find various reinterpretations of classical Greek architecture.
 The Renaissance was inspired by the ancient style, as was the neoclassical movement and the British Greek Revival.
-For those with an eye to the past, part of the allure of Greece is the sheer volume of its well-preserved temples.
+For those with an eye to the past, part of the allure of Greece is the sheer volume of its well-preserved buildings.
 Stand in the ruins of the Parthenon and with a little imagination it's easy to transport yourself back to classical 5th-century Greece.

 Most of our knowledge of Greek architecture proper begins at around 2000 BC with the Minoans, who were based in Crete but whose influence spread throughout the Aegean to include the Cyclades.
 Minoan architects are famous for having constructed technologically advanced, labyrinthine palace complexes.
 The famous site at Knossos is one of the largest.
 Usually characterised as 'palaces', these sites were in fact multifunctional settlements that were the primary residences of royalty and priests, but housed some plebs too.
 Large Minoan villages, such as those of Gournia and Palekastro in Crete, also included internal networks of paved roads that extended throughout the countryside to link the settlements with the palaces.
 More Minoan palace-era sophistication exists in Crete at Phaestos, Malia and Ancient Zakros, and at the Minoan outpost of Ancient Akrotiri on the south of Santorini.

 Several gigantic volcanic eruptions rocked the region in the mid-15th century BC, causing geological ripple effects that at the very least caused big chunks of palace to fall to the ground.
-The Minoans resolutely rebuilt their crumbling palaces on an even grander scale, only to have more natural disasters wipe them out again.
+The Minoans resolutely rebuilt on an even grander scale, only to have more natural disasters wipe the palaces out again.
 The latter effected an architectural chasm that was filled by the emerging Mycenaean rivals on mainland Greece.

 Grandeur of Knossos